Spannakin/Nature-Quiz/README.md

     the home button was a class of button as it appears in multiple places as such I added an additional step where the buttons were moved into an array and then the function was called on each of them.
     This was successful and the function now works at all locations.

+#### API not pulling the answer through

+   The function to pull the information for quiz questions and answers was running but on the screen only the question was showing, this was because I hadn't fully linked the answers to the correct elements on the page.
+   This was quickly and easily fixed, the function now pulls through all the needed infromation.

 [Back to Top](#table-of-contents)